pippinbarr/cart253-2019/modules/debugging-guide/debugging-guide.md

 - Because you write your own code, __testing__ is a little bit easier than it would be for someone else
 - You __know__ what your program is meant to do, so you __know__ when it's not doing that
 - As your programs get more complicated, though, you do need to be more __thorough__ with testing
-- And with __interactive__ media someone other than you will use it and they will do weird things you might not have thought of (like pressing every key at once, headbutting the microphone, ...)
+- And with __interactive__ media someone other than you will use it and they will do weird things you might not have thought of (like pressing every key at once, head-butting the microphone, ...)
 - This is why it's good to watch other people test your work
-- Or pretend to be someone else when you test your own work

 ---